The Lamb of God, Pietro Bernini

 “What do you seek?”
 Your face O Lord I seek, hide not your face (Ps 27:8)

 Everything happens in silence.
 The disciples follow, having heard for themselves, and seen a first glance.
 Now they want to know more, to go deeper.
 They follow in silence, without disturbing the one who goes before them.
 They wait till he takes the initiative.
 There is a humility in following, which is wholly appropriate.
 They do not wish to appropriate, or control or wrest for themselves, what can only come as gift.

 Have you ever wondered what Jesus would tell you if you saw him face-to-face?
 We all have our ideas about God, our images of God.
 What would God tell you?
 Would God tell you off for something you did?
 Give you a lecture on how to become holy and how you are falling short?
 Will he read out the law?
-The first time the disciples meet Jesus – the first sentence Jesus speaks, is a question.
+The first time the disciples meet Jesus – the first sentence Jesus speaks in the gospels, surprisingly, is a question.
 It is said that a friend is one who asks you how you are, and actually waits to find out the reply.
 A lot of people came to Jesus.
 And he would usually ask them a question.
 What do you seek?
 What do you desire?
 What can I do for you?
 It’s a question asked with simple sincerity.
 This is God, in his humility, standing before you.
 There are no right answers.
 He wants to know what’s in your heart.

 What does he say to you when he comes in the Eucharist?
 Have you asked him?
 This is prayer.
 Why don’t you sit down today, in your prayer, and let him come to you – and see what he says?